Umuzi-org/Tilde/.github/pull_request_template.md

 ## I solemnly swear that:

 - [ ] My code follows the style guidelines of this project
+- [ ] I have merged the develop branch into my branch and fixed the merge conflicts
 - [ ] I have performed a self-review of my own code
 - [ ] I have commented my code in hard-to-understand areas
 - [ ] My changes generate no new warnings